 Now, with Regen, you have two dimensions of patching.
 So, if you’re sampling an instrument such as a clavinet that responds differently depending on how hard you strike a key, you can sample different hardnesses for each key and put those samples into Regen.
 Regen will pick the correct sample for playback based on the incoming note and velocity information from MIDI.
 And if that sounds like a lot of work, Regen understands soundfont .SF2 files, so you have access to a ton of multi-sampled instruments out in the wild that others have created and shared.
 And naturally, there’s some good multi-sampled instruments included in the factory content: just search for #multi in the tags and Regen will show you all of them from across its libraries.

 So what’s this about sessions?
 A session is also a kind of preset…for the whole system state.
 Consider it like a project.
-You can save your timbres on all 12 tracks and track volumes, CC mappings from all external MIDI, a loaded .mid file: in short, everything you’ve been working on on your Regen.
+You can save your timbres on all 12 tracks with track volumes, CC mappings from all external MIDI, a loaded .mid file – in short, everything you’ve been working on on your Regen.
 Sessions are saved in a Sessions/ folder on your SD Card, but can be moved to a library folder if that better suits how you organise projects.

-Regards factory content, their are four categories of included sessions in Synclavier Regen:
+Regards factory content, there are four categories of included sessions in Synclavier Regen:

-• Splits are several timbres split across the keyboard.
-For example, Anthony Marinelli’s “Two Guys” has an FM Piano on the bass half of the keyboard and a flute with whistle on the treble half.
+- Splits are several timbres split across the keyboard.
+For example, Anthony Marinelli’s “Two Guys” has an FM Piano on the bass half of the keyboard and a Flute with The Whistle on the treble half.

 I think that covers most of the basics of presets with special reference to Synclavier Regen.
 I hope you get a chance to experience a Regen and dive into some of the excellent factory content or make your own.